Perfectionists, these are the costs of always wanting to do things better

 How do you know when you’ve crossed the line from “going above and beyond” to damaging perfectionist tendencies?
 The difference between positive striving and maladaptive perfectionism has a few characteristics:

-- Perfectionists believe that the next thing must always be better than the last, leading to a vicious cycle of constantly falling short because the goal posts keep moving.
+- Perfectionists believe that the next thing must always be better than the last, leading to a vicious cycle of constantly falling short because the goalposts keep moving.

-- Perfectionists berate themselves for falling short of their self-imposed ideal even when others view their accomplishments as significant.
+- Perfectionists berate themselves for falling short of their self-imposed ideal, even when others view their accomplishments as significant.
 In contrast, healthy achievers have the luxury of enjoying what they’re doing, even while stretching their limits.

 - Perfectionists suffer from depression, anxiety, and burnout because of the self-imposed stress of their own expectations.